Join the Program

 Patrick Gross began studying with Stuart in 1992 and became his Da Shi Xiong (Chief Disciple) in 2000.

-For over thirty years, Patrick worked alongside Stuart—co-founding the Sanctuary of Tao, editing his books, teaching classes together, and contributing in countless other ways to preserving and transmitting these teachings.
+For over thirty years, Patrick worked alongside Stuart—co-founding the Sanctuary of Tao, editing his books, teaching classes together, and contributing in countless other ways to the preservation and transmission of these teachings.

 With Stuart’s passing, Patrick now carries this lineage forward, ensuring that these teachings continue to be studied and practiced in the spirit Stuart intended.